 Written by Grietje Evenwel.

 Based on volunteering in Myanmar in 2014: directing and coaching a musical at the university in Yangon.
-This post is part of the BoB Tips and Tricks series.

 If there’s no organization to help you out, the most important thing is to find a reliable partner for volunteering in Myanmar.
 It’s said that every person in the world is at a maximum of 8 handshakes away from you.
 So the only thing is to find out which hands to shake!
 Share with your friends, family, blogs, facebook, twitter.
 Shortly said: share with everyone that you want to go for volunteering and what you want to do.
 Big chance someone will know someone who knows someone, who knows someone… and before you know you’ve found the one you’re looking for.